kshedden/Earth.jl/examples/nhanes.md

 to study the variation in systolic blood pressure (SBP) in terms of age, BMI, sex, and ethnicity.

+See the [NHANES website](https://wwwn.cdc.gov/nchs/nhanes) for more information about these data.

 ````julia
 using CategoricalArrays
 using CSV